ethereum/portal-network-specs/state-network.md

 ### Gossip

-Each time a new block is added to their view of the chain, a set of merkle proofs which are all anchored to `Header.state_root` is generated which contains.
+Each time a new block is added to their view of the chain, a set of merkle proofs which are all anchored to `Header.state_root` is generated which contains:

 - Account trie Data:
     - All of the intermediate and leaf trie nodes from the account trie necessary to prove new and modified accounts.